akshatprogrammer/Cartoonify-an-Image/README.md

 ## Step 2: Building a File Box to choose a particular file
 In this step, we will build the main window of our application, where the buttons, labels, and images will reside.
 We also give it a title by title() function.</br>

+## Step 3: How to store an image?
+For a computer, everything is just numbers.
+Thus, in the below code, we will convert our image into a numpy array.</br>

+<b>Beginning with image transformations:</b></br>
+To convert an image to a cartoon, multiple transformations are done.
+Firstly, an image is converted to a Grayscale image.
+Yes, similar to the old day’s pictures.!
+Then, the Grayscale image is smoothened, and we try to extract the edges in the image.
+Finally, we form a color image and mask it with edges.
+This creates a beautiful cartoon image with edges and lightened color of the original image.